-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the fire hazards that have been highlighted within the risk assessment to include residents leaving personal items in stairwells, two flat entrance doors which open onto landings require replacing and another which requires adjustment to the self-closing device.
+In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the fire hazards that have been highlighted within the risk assessment to include residents leaving personal items in stairwells, three flat entrance doors which are not fire doors and require replacing and net curtains that are fitted to some communal windows.

-After considering the use of the premise and the occupants within the blocks, the consequences for life safety in the event of a fire would be slight harm due to the simplicity in the layout, all flats having adequate compartmentation walls & floors, nominal FD30s entrance doors noting flats 38 & 46, minimum LD3 hardwired fire detection and a Stay Put Unless policy being in place.
+After considering the use of the premise and the occupants within the blocks, the consequences for life safety in the event of a fire would be slight harm due to the simplicity in the layout, all flats having adequate compartmentation walls & floors, nominal FD30s entrance doors noting flats 100, 105 & 109 require upgrade, minimum LD3 smoke detection and a Stay Put Unless policy being in place.